tusharsadhwani/blog/src/pages/post/ast.md

 )
 ```

 Here, `x` is actually in "Load" mode even though it's on the left side of the assignment.
 And if you think about it, it makes sense.
 We need to load `x`, and then modify one of its indices.
 It's not `x` which is being assigned to, only one _index_ of it is being assigned.
-So the part of the AST that is in `Store` context is the `Subscript`, i.e. it is `x[5]` is what's being assigned a new value.
+So the part of the AST that is in `Store` context is the `Subscript`, i.e. it is `x[5]` that's being assigned a new value.

 Hopefully this explains _why_ we explicitly need to tell each variable whether it is in a load or store context in the AST.